 The initial adopters and potential brand advocates influence investment.
 The confidence displayed by early adopters is critical to the achievement of crowdfunding efforts prior, during, and after the event which ultimately informs and authenticates the project.
 Scale determines how profitable a crowdfunding platform ought to be.

-We also recognize sites that can be used to attain market insights by their collection of sale and rental listing data:
+We also recognize sites that can be used to attain market insights by their collection of sale and rental listing data to help in your asset assessment process:

 - Zillow Market Cap: $10.5 Bil, allows users to post homes for sale and rent and known for the "Make Me Move" price.
 They offer advanced search capabilities accessing for sale and rental listings.
 The platform allows you to buy and sell houses directly through Zillow.
 They offer marketing solutions to assist real estate professionals to connect with consumers.
 They provide an application programming interface (API) and developer support network.
 The company operates the most popular suite of mobile real estate apps, with more than two dozen apps across all major platforms.
 They build their own value estimator: Zestimate.
 Other brands include StreetEasy, HotPads, and Naked Apartments, for business rental and mortgage professionals include Mortech, Dotloop, Bridge Interactive, and New Home Feed.
 They offer a home loans product, the affiliated lender providing mortgage pre-approval and financing.
 Zillow acquired Trulia in 2015 offering peer-reviewed recommendations, local insights, and map overlays.
 The site provides details on commuting, crime stats and reports, schooling, church locations, shopping and nearby businesses.